 Unbeknownst to many, Vienna actually has only 1.929 million people in its population.
 And while that's not a lot by general standards, the city remains a bustling metropolis with lots to see and do.
 It helps that many foreign residents keep the city alive and kicking.
 And they make up a good chunk of the 1.929 million here, so much so that back in 2019, they made up 40% of the entire city's population.
 A lot of them had to learn German though.
 It's still the dominant language both in Vienna and in the rest of Austria.
 But don't worry, the city has many language schools to teach it!

 Each and every corner of Vienna is just too beautiful that it's difficult to choose which neighborhood you'd live in, right?
 Well, at least it's a problem worth having!
-After all, you'd want to stay in a Vienna district that's right for you, correct?
+After all, you'd want to stay in a Vienna district right for you, correct?
 In a place that fits perfectly with the lifestyle you lead.
 For instance, if you prefer a quieter life in the Austrian capital, choosing the 8th district, Josefstadt, would be a good idea.
 If you're an intellectual and you want to continue researching in Vienna, you might find the 9th district, Alsergrund, more suitable.

 Whichever neighborhood you choose, at least you won't have to worry all that much about living costs, especially rent!
 While yes, renting in Vienna would cost thousands of Euros, it's not as expensive as in the other European capitals.
 Sometimes, if you're lucky, even if you picked out a luxury apartment for your home here, your rent might not even cost you €1,000.00!
 The common price range for renting in Vienna is from €750.00 to €2,500.00, taking into account the location of the place and the number of bedrooms in it.
 Though if you prefer to own your own home here, it'd cost you around €3,500.00 to €12,000.00 per square meter.

 With a current unemployment rate of 9.2%, Austria's job market is surprisingly one of the more stable ones in Europe.
 And this is amidst the global Covid-19 pandemic!
 What more when there isn't such an international crisis going on?
 It's safe to say that the job market here might even be stronger then.
 This bodes well for those seeking employment in the country, especially in Vienna.
 Add to that the fact that there are countless ways to find a job here.
-There are the common job-seeking sites, like Jobs in Vienna, Indeed, and LinkedIn, for instance.
+There are common job-seeking sites, like Jobs in Vienna, Indeed, and LinkedIn, for instance.
 Or going to recruitment agencies like Manpower or Aveitus.

 Vienna’s prominent schools will ensure that your kids get to continue school with no problem at all.
 And seeing as this is a pretty important city in Europe, you can expect that many of the educational institutions here are top-notch.
 Not to mention international at that!
 Vienna has always been a central city when it comes to global education.
 It makes sense that there are, at the very least, a handful of prestigious schools here to cater to different nationalities.
 The likes of which include the Vienna International School, the International Christian School of Vienna, and the Amadeus International School Vienna, among many others.